Lake Ngapakaldi to Lake Palankarinna Fossil Area

-The Lake Ngapakaldi to Lake Palankarinna Fossil Area is a group of fossil sites located in the Australian state of South Australia within the Tirari Desert in the north-eastern part of the state's Far North region.
+The Lake Ngapakaldi to Lake Palankarinna Fossil Area is a group of fossil sites in the Australian state of South Australia within the Tirari Desert in the north-eastern part of the state's Far North region.
 The group has an overall area of 35 km2 and is located about 70 km east of Lake Eyre and about 100 km north-north-east of Marree, off the Birdsville Track near Etadunna Station.

 Description

 The area consists of four lakes grouped into two areas located about 40 km apart.
 They are surrounded by extensive areas of sand dunes in a flat, arid landscape.
 The lake beds are largely unvegetated and usually dry.
 Low cliffs on the western margins of the lakes have produced a variety of Tertiary vertebrate fossils ranging in age from the late Oligocene to the Pleistocene.

 Lakes Kununka, Ngapakaldi and Pitikanta

 The following three lakes are located on the west side of the gazetted locality of Mulka with Lake Ngapakaldi being partly located within the locality of Lake Eyre: